ionic-team/ionic-framework/packages/core/src/components/select-option/readme.md

 boolean

 If true, the user cannot interact with the select option.
+Defaults to `false`.

 #### selected